Content Marketing

 Obsidian for Thinking & Research

 When it comes to deep thinking, Obsidian and Notion are two very different tools.
-Obsidian provides Canvas, graph view, and community plugins for research, which are very helpful in visualizing the ideas, linking the personal notes with the sources, and exploring in-depth one topic in multiple Obsidian notes.
+Obsidian provides Canvas, graph view, and community plugins for research, which are very helpful for visualizing ideas, linking personal notes to sources, and exploring a topic in depth across multiple Obsidian notes.

 Many students and researchers use Obsidian as a personal knowledge base that allows them to work offline, annotate the readings, and, if they want to share their work, publish notes via Obsidian Publish.